-Pursuant to the investment advisory and management agreement, we pay AIM a fee for investment advisory and management services consisting of two components-a base management fee and an incentive fee.
-For the fiscal years ended March 31, 2012, 2011 and 2010, we paid \$60.32 million, \$59.83 million and \$54.07 million, respectively, in base management fees and \$39.65 million, \$47.79 million and \$49.85 million, respectively, in performance-based incentive fees.
-The fees for the fiscal year ended March 31, 2012 reflect a reduction due to a prior payment of an unearned portion of the fees to AIM of \$2.78 million.
+Pursuant to the investment advisory and management agreement, we pay AIM a fee for investment advisory and management services consisting of two components a base management fee and an incentive fee.
+For the fiscal years ended March 31, 2013, 2012 and 2011, we paid \$54.12, \$60.32 million and \$59.83 million, respectively, in base management fees and expensed \$39.96, \$39.65 million and \$47.79 million, respectively, in performance-based incentive fees.

 The base management fee is calculated at an annual rate of 2.00% of our average gross assets.
 The base management fee is payable quarterly in arrears.
-The base management fee is calculated based on the average value of our gross assets at the end of the two most recently completed calendar quarters.
-Base management fees for any partial month or quarter are appropriately pro rated.
+The base management fee is calculated based on the average value of our gross assets net of payable for investments and cash equivalents purchased at the end of the two most recently completed calendar quarters.
+Base management fees for any partial month or quarter are appropriately prorated.